genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

 Study Browser
 -------------

-In the study browser you can view studies you've uploaded easily by checking the "Owned by me" option.
-By clicking on the study title ("New Study" by default) you can enter the Metainfo Editor application which allows you to make changes to the study and associated data.
+In the Study Browser you can view studies you've uploaded easily by checking the "Owned by me" option.
+By clicking on the study title ("New Study" by default) you can enter the Metadata Editor application which allows you to make changes to the study and associated data.

 .. image:: images/Study-browser-new-study.png
    :scale: 30 %
    :align: center

-Metainfo Editor
+Metadata Editor
 ---------------

-.. update image

 .. image:: images/Study-metainfo-editor-new-study.png
-   :scale: 35 %
+   :scale: 80 %
    :align: center

-The Metainfo Editor application is where you can make changes to the metadata of Study, Samples and any processed/experimental metadata.
+The Metadata Editor application is where you can make changes to the metadata of Study, Samples and any processed/experimental metadata.

 To rename the study click on the "New Study" link at the top of the page and select "rename".
 Type in the new name and click the blue "Rename" button.

-.. update image

 .. image:: images/New-study-rename1.png
-   :scale: 50 %
+   :scale: 90 %
    :align: center

 .. image:: images/New-study-rename2.png
-   :scale: 35 %
+   :scale: 70 %
    :align: center

 Validation